gaul/java-httpbin/README.md

 - `/cookies` Returns the cookies.
 - `/cookies/set?name=value` Sets one or more simple cookies.
 - `/cookies/delete?name` Deletes one or more simple cookies.
+- `/cache` Returns 200 unless an If-Modified-Since or If-None-Match header is provided, when it returns a 304.
 - `/robots.txt` Returns some robots.txt rules.
 - `/deny` Denied by robots.txt file.
 - `/basic-auth/:user/:passwd` Challenges HTTP Basic Auth.